 Jana is a 50-year-old woman with three children at various stages of leaving the nest … and returning to the nest … and leaving again.
 She comes into my office, not surprisingly, with high blood pressure and annoying afternoon headaches.
 She already takes a medication to reduce her blood pressure, and really doesn’t want to take another.
 She’s wondering if there might be something else wrong and if there are drug-free ways to feel better.

 My first thought for Jana is magnesium.
-People who are depleted in magnesium will have higher blood pressure, higher blood sugar, more headaches and muscle cramping, worse anxiety, and trouble sleeping.
+People experiencing low magnesium symptoms will have higher blood pressure, higher blood sugar, more headaches and muscle cramping, worse anxiety, and trouble sleeping.
 It’s easy to overlook recommending magnesium, especially if lab results are within normal range.

 The downside to magnesium is its common side effects, including loose stools, abdominal cramping and bowel urgency.
 Paying attention to the dose could be helpful in reducing unwanted gastrointestinal symptoms.
 Here is some general advice for considering magnesium.